 The law in Ontario is that if a transaction does not close on the closing date, the buyers will then be in breach.
 An Agreement of Purchase and Sale (“APS”) is a contract.
 The Buyers have an obligation to purchase, and the Sellers have an obligation to sell, the property by the closing date.
 If either side fails to fulfill their obligations, that party is in breach.

-In real estate a Buyer may be in “anticipatory breach” if at any point between the signing of the Agreement of Purchase and Sale and the closing date, they advise the Buyers that they will not be able to close.
+In real estate a Buyer may be in “anticipatory breach” if at any point between the signing of the Agreement of Purchase and Sale and the closing date, they advise the Sellers that they will not be able to close.

 In this housing market, there are many reasons why a Buyer will not be able to, or refuses to, close on a property, i.e. they cannot secure financing for the property since the value of the property dropped, they have not been able to sell their own house, or they do not think the value of the property is worth the amount in their APS.